DGX LLM Chat Gateway

 {"ephemeral": true} runs a turn through /c1 for the convenience but doesn't persist anything — no user message, no assistant reply land in SQLite.
 Useful for one-off tools that benefit from provider selector but don't want to pollute history.

-Optional user_id field scopes conversations to that user.
-Different user_ids sharing the same bearer token cannot read or mutate each other's conversations.
+SPASS-User-Id header scopes conversations to that user.
+Different end-users sharing the same bearer token cannot read or mutate each other's conversations.
 Requesting somebody else's conversation_id returns 404 with code: conversation_not_found (rather than 403, to avoid leaking existence).

 # Alice's conversation

-# Bob trying to access alice's conversation_id → 404
+# Bob trying to access Alice's conversation_id → 404 (existence-leak protected)